Data Science & Developer Roadmaps with Chat & Free Learning Resources

 Decoupled Services

 Decoupled services refer to a design approach in software architecture where individual components or services operate independently of one another.
-This separation allows for greater flexibility, scalability, and maintainability within a system.
-In a decoupled architecture, changes made to one service do not directly impact others, enabling teams to work on different services simultaneously without causing disruptions.
+This means that changes in one service do not directly affect others, allowing for greater flexibility, scalability, and maintainability.
+In a decoupled architecture, services communicate through well-defined interfaces, often using APIs, which helps to minimize dependencies.

 Untangling the service mesh